Znarkus/Music-Web-Remote/README.md

 Features
 --------

-* PHP 5.3 optimized, well structured and extensible code.
+* PHP 5.3 optimized, well structured and extensible code
-* The UI should work on both mobile and desktop.
+* The UI should work on both mobile and desktop
-* CLI.
+* CLI
-* Can be used as an alarm clock through cron.
+* Create a powerful alarm clock with cron and the CLI